How to Make Adorable Paper Plate Woodland Creatures — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1If glue is taking too long to dry, use tape to temporarily hold pieces in place while it sets.
+• 1If glue is taking too long to dry, use small pieces of tape to temporarily hold pieces in place while it sets.
+This is particularly useful for delicate attachments like ears or small facial features, ensuring they don't shift before the glue has a chance to bond.

 Related Activities You Might Enjoy